-While most papers so far have been focusing on families of trees having more structure, such as a consistency property when $n$ varies \cite{Aldous96,HMPW06,Devroye} (with the notable exception of Broutin \& al. \cite{BrDeMcLdlS}), the main goal of the present work is to study the structure of trees with laws $\bP^q_n$ or $\bQ^q_n$ as $n\to\infty$ in a very general situation.
-The main assumption that we make is that, as $n\to\infty$, \begin{quote} macroscopic splitting events of the form $n\to (ns_1,ns_2,\ldots)\in \P_n$ for a non-increasing sequence $\bs=(s_1,s_2,\ldots)$ with sum $1$ and such that $s_1<1-\eps$, for some $\eps\in (0,1)$, are rare events, occurring with probability of order $n^{-\gamma}\nu_\eps(\d\bs)$ for some $\gamma>0$, for some finite ``intensity'' measure $\nu_\eps$. \end{quote} Note that the measures $\nu_\eps$ should satisfy a consistency property as $\eps$ varies, and as $\eps$ goes to $0$, $\nu_\eps$ should increase to a possibly infinite measure on the set of non-increasing sequences with sum $1$.
+Note that the measures $\nu_\eps$ should satisfy a consistency property as $\eps$ varies, and as $\eps$ goes to $0$, $\nu_\eps$ should increase to a possibly infinite measure $\nu$ on the set of nonincreasing sequences with sum $1$.
 This means that splitting events that only remove tiny parts from a large collection of balls are allowed to remain more frequent than the order $n^{-\gamma}$.
-Under this assumption, formalized in hypothesis {\bf (H)} below, we show in Theorem \ref{sec:main-result-1} that a tree $T_n$ with law $\bP^q_n$, considered as a metric space by viewing its edges as being real segments of lengths of order $n^{-\gamma}$, converges in distribution towards a limiting structure $\TT_{\gamma,\nu}$, the so-called self-similar fragmentation tree of \cite{HM04}: When $\gamma\in (0,1)$, a similar result (Theorem \ref{sec:main-result-2}) holds when $T_n$ has distribution $\bQ^q_n$.
+Under this assumption, formalized in hypothesis (H) below, we show in Theorem~\ref{sec:main-result-1} that a tree $T_n$ with law $\bP^q_n$, considered as a metric space by viewing its edges as being real segments of lengths of order $n^{-\gamma}$, converges in distribution toward a limiting structure $\TT_{\gamma,\nu}$, the so-called self-similar fragmentation tree of~\cite{HM04},